dmlc/gluon-nlp/docs/install.rst

 .. note::

-   The master branch may rely on mxnet nightly builds which are available on pypi, please refer to `this page <http://beta.mxnet.io/install.html>`_ for installation guide.
+   The master branch may rely on MXNet nightly builds which are available on PyPI, please refer to `this page <http://beta.mxnet.io/install.html>`_ for installation guide.